Second National Government of New Zealand: The 1966 election

 Shortly before the 1966 election, Labour had replaced Nordmeyer as leader with Norman Kirk, but Kirk had insufficient time to consolidate his position and the party was damaged by this and division over economic policy.
 The main difference between the parties in terms of policy was commitment to the Vietnam War.
 The National government had committed a small number of troops, seeing support for American wars as a necessary payment for America's commitment (through the ANZUS pact) to protect New Zealand.
 Labour was opposed to New Zealand involvement in the war and made troop recall a major platform.
 However the strongest anti-war sentiment was probably amongst young people, and at this stage the voting age was 21.
 The election resulted in National losing 3.5% of the popular vote, and one seat, to Social Credit.
 This marked the first time since 1943 that a seat had been won by a party other than Labour or National.

 The 1969 election

 Before the 1969 election the voting age was lowered from 21 to 20, and the number of electorates was increased from 80 to 84, to reflect population growth.
 These changes seem to have benefited National, as its share of the popular vote rose by 1.6% and it regained the seat it had lost (Hobson) to Social Credit.
 This is a rare example of a government increasing its share of the vote while in power.

 Defeat

 Like Labour in 1960, National in 1972 appeared old, worn-out and out of touch.
-Holyoake's retirement in favour of deputy Jack Marshall did little to revitalise the party, as Marshall lacked the charisma of Labour leader Norman Kirk.
+Holyoake had been in Parliament for all but one term since 1932.
+He had been a founding member of the National Party in 1936, and had been on National's front bench since the 1940s.
+His conservative bent was seen as a poor fit for the times.
+His resignation in favour of deputy Jack Marshall did little to revitalise the party.
+Marshall lacked the charisma of Labour leader Norman Kirk, and had little time to establish himself before an election later that year.
 The government was defeated less on any particular policy than on a general feeling that, as Labour's campaign material put it, it was time for a change.